Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 Cocaine has been used for centuries in various forms.
 It was used as a medicinal drug as early as the 1800s for a variety of ailments, including pain, fatigue, asthma, and even depression.
 In the late 1800s, it was discovered that cocaine had anesthetic properties and was used as a local anesthetic in surgery.
 However, the dangers of addiction and overdose were soon discovered, and the use of cocaine in medicine was discontinued in the early 1900s.

-Read More: Is Decaf Coffee A Stimulant?
+Read More: Is Adrenaline A Stimulant?

 Cocaine as a Stimulant